ibm-apiconnect/test-and-monitor/README.md

 The Desktop Application is a native application that allows you to perform many of the operations provided by the HTTP Client that's part of the cloud offering.
 Currently supported platforms are Linux, MacOS, and Windows.

 The different releases of the Desktop Application are held in this GitHub repository, at https://github.com/ibm-apiconnect/test-and-monitor/releases.

-The images held for each release are :
+The images we publish for each release are :

 - Linux: `apic-test-and-monitor.AppImage`
 - MacOS: `apic-test-and-monitor.dmg`